 TOEFL Study Guide: Steps for Building a Good Study Plan

-In the run up to any test, it’s a very good idea to have a comprehensive study plan in place in order to structure your learning.
+Before choosing a TOEFL test center and an exam date, it is important to establish a comprehensive study plan in order to structure your learning.
 Target a goal such as studying abroad in the USA, and make the best use of your time.
 Whether you’ve got a year, a month, or even a couple of weeks to prepare, your preparations will benefit from studying according to a structured plan.
 However, before making a study plan it is extremely important to understand how TOEFL scoring works, since this will give you a good guideline about what to focus on if you know your weaknesses.

 - Take an evaluation test to assess your level in English across reading, writing, listening and speaking